tegorman13/Dissertation/docs/Sections/htw_gfm.md

 ## Model Fitting

-To fit ALM and EXAM to our participant data, we employ a similar method to Mcdaniel et al. (2009), wherein we examine the performance of each model after being fit to various subsets of the data.
+To fit ALM and EXAM to our participant data, we employ a similar method to McDaniel et al. (2009), wherein we examine the performance of each model after being fit to various subsets of the data.
 Each model was fit to the data with three separate procedures: 1) fit to maximize predictions of the testing data, 2) fit to maximize predictions of both